 There’s a reason—other than the pure awkwardness of it—that Apple didn’t christen its laptops the Apple Macintosh PowerBook and the Apple Macintosh iBook.
 Laptops are different beasts from desktop computers.
 They deserve a special name, as well as special resources for their care and feeding.

-is a perfectly fine place to browse iBook and PowerBook peripherals, but suppose you want a third-party high-capacity battery for your iBook or a wireless PC Card for your PowerBook?
+The Apple Store is a perfectly fine place to browse iBook and PowerBook peripherals, but suppose you want a third-party high-capacity battery for your iBook or a wireless PC Card for your PowerBook?
 The Store doesn’t stock such non-Apple items.
 Instead, turn to

 Froogle, Google’s product finder.
 Froogle allows you to be very specific in your searches.
 If you type